shafdev/L2-assessment-task/readme.md

     * Explanation of attack detection script (Task 3).
     * Optional CDN optimization recommendation (Task 5).

-  To submit this assessment, create a fork of the [GitHub Repository](https://github.com/SuyunCDN/L2-assessment) and issue a Pull Request with your solutions, under a dedicated folder of your full name (hiphenized).
-Additionally, send an email reply to your assessment notifying about the completion, along with the link to the Pull Request.
+  To submit this assessment, create a repo under your own GitHub account, push the solution code and other outputs as mentioned above, and email us back with the repository link.

 > [!CAUTION]
 > Ensure all deliverables are submitted within the specified time frame communicated over email.